 Ruth’s academic background is in chemistry, in which she holds a Masters.

-Jack began volunteering for The Carbon Literacy Project in August 2020 whilst completing a Master’s in Environmental Governance at the University of Manchester, joining the Sector Toolkits team as Museums Coordinator a year later.
-Since joining, Jack’s work has included overseeing the development of a new Carbon Literacy Toolkit for the museum sector with partner organisation Museum Development North West as part of the Roots and Branches project.
+Jack began volunteering for The Carbon Literacy Project in August 2020, joining the Sector Toolkits team a year later.
+Since joining, Jack’s work has included overseeing the development of new Carbon Literacy Toolkits for the museum and sports sectors.

-Jack started his career in third sector and arts marketing, but decided to return to university to explore his interest in the environment.
-He retains a keen interest in the intersection between culture, social justice, and environmental issues.
+Jack started his career in third sector/arts marketing but decided to return to university to explore his interest in the environment.
+He retains a keen interest in the intersection between culture, social justice, and the environment, and thinks that culture can play a vital role in a just response to the climate crisis.

-Lucia began volunteering with The Carbon Literacy Project in April 2021 while studying MSc Environmental Governance, when she took up responsibility for managing our social media channels to grow awareness of and engagement with Carbon Literacy.
-With her belief in the utility of communications to foster climate action strengthened by the role, Lucia joined our staff team full-time in August 2021 as our Communications Officer.
+Lucia began volunteering with The Carbon Literacy Project in April 2021 while studying MSc Environmental Governance, taking responsibility for managing our social media channels to grow awareness of and engagement with Carbon Literacy.
+Hooked by the power of communication to foster climate action, Lucia left education to join our staff team full-time in August 2021 as a Communications Officer.

-In January 2023, she took up the position of Communications Coordinator, in which she oversees the growing Communications Team and its work across our social media and broader communications channels.
+In January 2023, she took up the position of Communications Coordinator, before going on to become the Marketing & Communications Lead in August 2024, where she now oversees a growing and increasingly specialised team and its work across our various digital and creative communication channels.

 Saaniya began volunteering with The Carbon Literacy Project in December 2022, mainly focussing on social media content.
 Soon after, she joined the Staff Team in January 2023 as a Communications Officer.
 Saaniya started her career in the fashion industry, but after coming face-to-face with the sustainability issues in the sector, she decided to pursue a Master’s in Sustainability Management.
 She believes that making sustainability fun and accessible to all is critical to driving mainstream change.